 If there’s anything you should have learned in the last housing bubble — and the one before that, and the one before that — it’s that there are no guarantees.
 The bottom can drop out of the housing market at any time.
 You can lose the equity that it has taken you years to build up in your home in a matter of months.
 The value of your house may even fall below what you paid for it in the first place.
 It may take years for the value of your home to bounce back — if it ever does.

 Buying a house is not always a good investment.
 There are many things to consider to evaluate the investment of a home, including how much you will pay in interest, your tax bill, and how much you can expect to pay in maintenance and repairs.
 It is also worth analyzing the local market to understand what you may be able to expect in the coming years and whether prices are predicted to go up.
 Though buying may work out in your favor, it’s not a foregone conclusion.
-It’s important to research your options thoroughly to make the best investment for your personal situation.
+As a piece of advice, I’d like to stress that it’s important to research your options thoroughly to make the best investment for your personal situation.

 Author Bio: Kelly Opferman is a seasoned writer who at this time focuses on her car loan calculator site.
 Her educational background includes finance, teaching, and economics.